bAndie91/rcbak/README.md

 ## `increment.snar.old`

 A copy of `increment.snar` made before overwritten.
-This makes user able to restore the previous state of backup archives, if something goes wrong.
+This makes user able to restore the previous state of backup archives, if something went wrong.

-## `*.fail`
+## `*.part`

-Archives, NTS files, and meta file renamed after an unsuccessful call.
+Partial data of archive file, NTS file, and meta file.
+Renamed after successful operations.